All Episodes

 Joe Biden, the most dangerous man in America.

-All right, when we come back, by the way, we'll get to your uh phone calls.
+All right, when we come back, by the way, we'll get to your phone calls.

-Also play the mumbling, bumbling, latest incoherent rant of the president from earlier today.
+We'll also play the mumbling, bumbling, latest, incoherent rant of the president from earlier today.

-Uh one thing that didn't get a lot of play is, you know, so much for the Biden administration's trust of the great Taliban.
+One thing that didn't get a lot of play is, you know, so much for the Biden administration's trust of the great Taliban and they're upholding their agreement.

-Um, and they're upholding their agreement, and and even when we're gone, we have faith in them, according to our Secretary of State, because uh we now have retired Green Buret commander Scott Mann helping to lead a rescue mission to evacuate Afghan allies.
+And even when we're gone, we have faith in them, according to our Secretary of State, because we now have retired Green Beret Commander Scott Mann helping to lead a rescue mission to evacuate Afghan allies.

-Anyway, Biden's answer, incoherent mumbling, bung bumbling stupidity and your calls coming up next.
+Anyway, Biden's answer, incoherent, mumbling, bumbling stupidity and your calls coming up next.

 It's not even funny, though, anymore.

-Terrorists attacked that we've been talking about, worried about that the intelligence community has assessed uh has undertaken an attack by a group known as Vices K. They gave me a list here.
+Terrorist attacked that we've been talking about, worried about, that the intelligence community has assessed, has undertaken an attack by a group known as VISISIS-K.

-The first person I was instructed to call and was Kelly O'Donnell of MBC.
+The first person I was instructed to call on was Kelly O'Donnell of NBC.

-Getting every single person out can't be guaranteed by anybody because of the determination, all who wants to get out as well.
+Getting every single person out is can't be guaranteed to anybody because there's a determination all who wants to get out as well.

 No, no, no, wait a minute.